Pros

 The sizing chart and guidelines aren’t practical

-To begin with, the company’s sizing chart and guidelines are misleading.
-Take, for example, a petite cisgender women who might have a larger chest and wear a bigger T-shirt to accommodate her frame.
+To begin with, the company’s sizing chart and guidelines are misleading and just downright illogical.
+Take, for example, a petite woman who might have a larger chest and wear a bigger T-shirt to accommodate her frame.
 Despite her clothing size, she may have narrow shoulders and be better off with a less-filled pillow.
-And that’s cisgender people—we’re not sure what gender non-conforming customers are supposed to do.

 In our experience, pillow fill levels correlate more to individual preferences and sleep position than gender and T-shirt size.
 All stomach sleepers, for example, no matter how big or small they are, will want to opt for a thinner pillow so they aren’t craning their neck overnight.
 Back sleepers also benefit from a slimmer profile, while side sleepers will need more loft to keep their heads and spines aligned overnight.